Like Ryan and Biden, U.S. Catholics are deeply divided

 REVERSAL ON REFORMS?

 Reuters polls show a strong independent streak among Catholics.
 Just 17.3 percent of Catholics think abortion should be illegal in all cases, while 16.6 percent thinks it should be legal in all cases.
-A total of 35.5 percent of Catholic voters favor same-sex marriage, 34.2 percent favor civil unions and 20.8 percent would allow neither.
+A total of 35.5 percent of Catholic voters favour same-sex marriage, 34.2 percent favour civil unions and 20.8 percent would allow neither.

 Data on birth control is even more striking - a 2011 Guttmacher Institute study found that 98 percent of Catholic women who have had sex used artificial birth control.